hakeematyab/hakeematyab/README.md

 - 🤝 Collaborative discussion and consistent execution

 ## 🧠 What I'm Working On
-🔍 Building private RAG system for a research lab at Northeastern.
+🔍 Building a private RAG system for a research lab at Northeastern.
 [Here](https://github.com/hakeematyab/Queryable-Shared-Reference-Repositor)

 ✍️ I'm also writing medium articles.
 [Here](https://medium.com/@hakeematyab)
 <!--